Annual Review of Microbiology

 The Annual Review of Microbiology is a peer-reviewed academic journal that publishes review articles about microbiology.
-It was first published in 1947 as the third journal title released by Annual Reviews.
+It was first published in 1947 as the third journal title released by Annual Reviews (AR).
 It covers significant developments in the field of microbiology, including the study of bacteria, archaea, viruses, and unicellular eukaryotes.
-As of 2020, it has had four editors, with Charles E. Clifton and L. Nicholas Ornston serving more than twenty years each.
-The current editor is Susan Gottesman.
-As of 2023, it is being published as open access, under the Subscribe to Open model.
+Of its editors, Charles E. Clifton and L. Nicholas Ornston served more than twenty years each.
+As of 2026, Susan Gottesman was succeeded by Andrew L. Goodman and Gisela Storz.

+As of 2023, the Annual Review of Microbiology is being published as open access, under the Subscribe to Open model.

 History

-The Annual Review of Microbiology was first published in 1947, the third journal title released by the publishing company Annual Reviews, following titles in biochemistry and physiology.
+The Annual Review of Microbiology was first published in 1947, the third journal title released by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+It followed titles in biochemistry and physiology.
 Its first editor was Charles E. Clifton.

 From 1956 to 1958, Pierre Grabar provided a summary of the microbiologic literature appearing in the Russian language through a partnership with the National Science Foundation.
 This was no longer necessary as abstracts became increasingly common, as well as translations from Russian to English.
 From 1986 onward, the journal placed more of an emphasis on parasites.
 As of 2020, it was published both in print and electronically.

 It defines its scope as microbiology, including bacteria, archaea, viruses, and unicellular eukaryotes.
-As of 2025, Journal Citation Reports lists the journal's 2024 impact factor as 9.9, ranking it twelfth of 163 journal titles in the category "Microbiology".
+As of 2026, Journal Citation Reports lists the journal's 2025 impact factor as 12.2, ranking it twelfth of 167 journal titles in the category "Microbiology".

 Editorial processes

 The Annual Review of Microbiology is helmed by the editor.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
-All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
+All other members of the editorial committee are appointed by the AR board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.